microsoft/github-actions-for-desktop-apps/README.md

 * Quickly identify breaking changes
 * Create a testable debug build
 * Continuously run tests to identify and eliminate bugs, improving code quality
-* Keep workflow relatively lightwight by only testing configurations necessary to ensure good quality
+* Keep workflow relatively lightweight by only testing configurations necessary to ensure good quality

 The cd.yml file defines our continuous delivery workflow used to build, sign, package and archive release assets for every configuration that is planned for release.